Nonlinear methods to quantify Movement Variability in Human-Humanoid Interaction Activities: Acknowledgements

-This work was funded by the Mexican National Council of Science and Technology (CONACyT) as part of Miguel P Xochicale's PhD degree at University of Birmingham UK.
-I would like to thank to Dr. Dolores Columba Perez Flores and Prof. Martin J Russell for their helpful comments to polish the use of the language of mathematics and to Constantino Antonio Garcia Martinez et al. for developing the R package nonlinearTseries that significantly help to accelerate the analysis of the nonlinear time series in this work.
+This work was funded by the University of Birmingham and the Mexican National Council of Science and Technology as part of Miguel Xochicale's PhD degree.
+I would like to thank to Dr. Dolores Columba Perez Flores and Prof. Martin J Russell for their helpful comments to polish the use of the language of mathematics and to Constantino Antonio Garcia Martinez et al. for developing the R package nonlinearTseries that help to accelerate the analysis of the nonlinear time series in this work.